 Chrome is also a leader in HTML5 implementation, which is uneven because of the continuing development of HTML5 standards.
 This will become more important in the coming months and years, but right now it doesn't greatly affect interaction with Web sites.

 In the realm of security, besides allowing you to disable JavaScript, Chrome will autoblock Web sites that are known to promulgate phishing attacks and malware threats or be otherwise unsafe.
-The usefulness of this depends on Google's ability to flag Web sites as risky, though, and so it's recommended to use an add-on like the Web of Trust extension or a separate security program to block threats.
+The usefulness of this depends on Google's ability to flag Web sites as risky, though, and so it's recommended to use an add-on like the

 Performance